suytingwan/multilingual-WSD/README.md

-This the the code repo for COLING2022: Multilingual Word Sense Disambiguation with Unified Sense Representation.
+This is the code repo for COLING2022: Multilingual Word Sense Disambiguation with Unified Sense Representation.

 ## Envs
    python 3.7